 You can get temporary cover to drive a specific vehicle for between one hour to four weeks, depending on your needs.
 So, whether you need to drive your friend’s car for a weekend or are sharing the driving with friends on holiday, you will be fully covered against accidents.
 While most short-term policies protect the car owner’s no claims bonus, this varies between providers, so it’s worth checking by reading the small print.

-If you don’t need a full year’s insurance cover, temporary car insurance provides you with fully comprehensive insurance for any period of time from one hour up to 28 days, and some will provide cover for up to 90 days or even five months for learner drivers.
+If you don’t need a full year’s insurance cover, temporary motor insurance provides you with fully comprehensive insurance for any period of time from one hour up to 28 days, and some will provide cover for up to 90 days or even five months for learner drivers.

 You will need the permission of the owner of the vehicle to take out temporary insurance, but it is generally both quick and easy to arrange.
 It can start immediately, though you can also arrange it up to 30 days in advance.